kevinw5973/github-tutorial/README.md

 ##### **Creating in Git**
 1. In your [IDE](https://ide.cs50.io), go into a directory/folder that you think your new project would be organized in.
 Otherwise, make a new directory/folder.
 2. Use `mkdir <file-name>` to make a new directory/folder or you can edit another existing repo by forking and then pulling or by cloning.
 You can make a new file by using `touch <file name>`.
     1. Forking and cloning makes a copy of the repository.
-However, forking also make a new repository in your remote while cloning doesn't.
+However, forking also makes a new repository in your remote while cloning doesn't.
 This means that you won't be able to `git commit -m "<your message>"` and `git push` if you use `git clone`.
 Forking allows you to make changes to the original by requesting a merge.
 3. Do `git init` as it will initialize git and make the directory into a repository.